naokimas/mathcircle_dynamic_programming/README.md

 ## Codes to generate figures

-I generated drafts of these codes by AI and then adjusted it.
+I generated drafts of these codes by AI and then tuned them.

 * `dp_maze_*.py`: Generate the figures in section 1.
 * `frog_stones_{1,2,3}.py`: Generate the figures in section 2.